International English Language Testing System (IELTS)

 78 Hoyle St.

-All fees should be paid no later than five days after you register and no later than 5 days before your IELTS test.
+All fees should be paid no later than five days after you register and no later than 5 days before your IELTS test (or 3 days before for computer delivered exams).

 If you have any problems with payment of fees, please contact us at eltc.IELTS@sheffield.ac.uk.